admassu349/admassu349/README.md

-- 👋 Hi, I’m @admassu349
+- 👋 Hi, I’m Admassu Tessema
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning ...
+-  🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects.
-- 📫 How to reach me ...
+- 📫 How to reach me : you can reach me on admassu349@gmail.com

 <!---
 admassu349/admassu349 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.